-Global real GDP and growth outlook
+Global2 real GDP and growth outlook

-The global economy (real GDP), which is now in the path of steady recovery, has undergone significant stress in the last few years due to extended trade conflicts, slowdown in investments across the world and then a novel virus.
+The global economy (real GDP), has undergone significant stress in the last few years due to extended trade conflicts, slowdown in investments across the world and then a novel virus.
 Global economy was showing signs of slowdown since 2018 and then entered into a recession in 2020 owing to the unprecedented crisis caused by COVID-19 pandemic.
 The pandemic started from China around December 2019 and then had spread across the continents with alarming speed, infecting millions and bringing economic activity to near standstill in Q2 and Q3 of CY2020 as many countries had to impose strict restrictions to curb the spread of the virus.

+However, since the early months of CY2022, the global economy has been in a reasonably strong position, and the major economies-the United States, China, and Europe-have all managed to regain their prepandemic levels.
+After gaining experience from the pandemic, all governments have taken the steps they need to deal with similar events in the future.
 World now has vaccines to fight this disease and companies have developed innovative business models including adoption of digital measures to continue with their businesses.
-Pent up demand, caused by economic stagnation and improvement in the supply situation are now fuelling the recovery of global economy which is poised to stage its most robust post-recession recovery in 80 years in 2021.
-The global GDP is expected to grow at a CAGR of 3.9% by CY2025.
+Pent up demand, caused by economic stagnation and relative improvement in the supply situation are now driving the recovery of global economy which is poised to stage its most robust post-recession recovery.
+The global GDP is expected to grow at a CAGR of 3.7% by CY2026.

-Chart 1.1: Real GDP and real GDP growth (annual percentage change), Global, value in USD trillion, growth in %, CY2017-CY2025E
+Chart 1.1: Real GDP and real GDP growth (annual percentage change), Global, value in USD trillion, growth in %, CY2017-CY2026E